gwibbelsman/CSC301Spr2019/Unit3/Day5Lab.md

 ![copy structure only](https://github.com/megansquire/CSC301Spr2019/blob/master/images/day5lab.2.png)

+!
+STOP !
+At this point, you should have one table with 498 rows ('orig') and one empty table ('dates').

 3. Use the Structure tab within the PhpMyAdmin interface to modify this new, empty `sentiment140_dates` table so that the `date_of_tweet` column is a `datetime` data type (rather than `varchar`).
 Look at the ALTER command that was run for you.
 Handy!

 ![alter data type](https://github.com/megansquire/CSC301Spr2019/blob/master/images/day5lab.3.png)